-Generative models offer a complementary perspective; rather than producing a single optimal solution, they aim to learn a distribution over many possible solutions.
-Traditionally, this class of models relies on the existence of a dataset for the task problem and can be adapted to different tasks through conditional sampling schemes, making them powerful but inherently data-dependent \cite{DeepGenerativeModelling}.
+Generative models offer a complementary perspective; rather than producing a single optimal solution, they aim to learn a distribution over the space of solutions.
+Traditionally, this class of models relies on a task-specific dataset and can be adapted to different tasks via conditional sampling schemes, making them powerful yet inherently data-dependent \cite{DeepGenerativeModelling}.
 The recently proposed Generative Flow Networks (GFlowNets) overcome this limitation by providing a framework for sampling complex objects in proportion to a reward function \cite{bengio2023gflownet, bengio2021flow, zhang2023letFlows}, thereby bypassing the need for extensive training datasets.
-Rather than optimizing for a single objective, GFlowNets learn to generate a diverse set of high-reward solutions, effectively sampling from an unnormalized target distribution of interest, allowing for the inclusion of different figures of merit in the reward.
-Each sampled solution is constructed step-by-step, similar to an RL policy, but the learning objective ensures that the probability of generating any given solution is proportional to its reward.
-This fundamentally different probabilistic approach enables a GFlowNet to output a rich ensemble of distinct, high-quality solutions independently by learning a direct generative policy \cite{bengio2023gflownet}.
+Rather than optimizing for a single objective, GFlowNets learn to generate a diverse set of high-reward solutions, effectively sampling from an unnormalized target distribution of interest, thereby allowing the inclusion of multiple figures of merit in the reward.
+Each sampled solution is constructed step by step, similar to an RL policy, but the learning objective ensures that the probability of generating any given solution is proportional to its reward.
+This fundamentally different probabilistic approach enables GFlowNets to independently output a rich ensemble of distinct, high-quality solutions by learning a direct generative policy \cite{bengio2023gflownet}.
 Sampling methods such as Markov chain Monte Carlo can be considered to address this problem, but they have the disadvantage of a lengthy stochastic search of the solution space and the challenge of mode mixing \cite{MultimodalMCMC}.